armory/documentation/_spinnaker_install_admin_guides/install-on-k8s.md

 ### Configure Spinnaker to be aware of its endpoints

 Spinnaker must be aware of its endpoints to work properly.
 This should be done from inside the halyard container.
-If you need to get back into the container, run this command:
+If you need to get into the Halyard the container, run this command:

 ```
 kubectl -n spinnaker exec -it halyard-0 bash
 ```

-Then run this inside the container:
+Then, run the following command from inside the container:

 ```bash
 SPINNAKER_ENDPOINT=http://spinnaker.domain.com